Absence, illness and punctuality

 - quietly relax/discuss with others in the Refectory.

 - Year 12 students are able to visit the Claremont shopping precinct only during their free period and not before school or during recess and lunch.
-Year 12 students must sign in and out at the School Marshal’s office.
+Year 12 students must sign in and out at the School Marshal’s office on the terminal provided

 - A Year 12 student who has a spare period (blank in his timetable) in period 6 Monday – Thursday may leave at the end of period 5 having first signed in the Early Departure book in the School Marshal’s office.
 On Friday a student may not leave before lunchtime.